deepak-411/chroniclehq/README.md

 # CHRONICLEHQ
-i have assigned task by Mercor
+# Assigned a task by Mercor Hiring challenge
-      cloning website given Mercor use react and mirroring of allof the animation that fills dark grey to white when we scroll that website
+    cloning website given Mercor react problem use react and mirroring of allof the animation that fills dark grey to white when we scroll that website